 Trust-building has to start from small, earning it individually.
 There is no better way of saying “I trust you” than delegating an important task to junior managers or even employees with potential.
 Ensure that such tasks are important, allow the use of discretion of the employees involved, and better still, bestow the employees involved with some authority.
 Along the way, make sure those who do the delegation are there to provide coaching so that the employees involved know they are part of the progression and not just the operation.

 Read Also: We’ve Identified the Tell-Tale Signs of a Positive Work Environment

 Trust-building is two-way traffic.
 If delegating important tasks means saying “I trust you”, then taking the heat away from the team is synonymous with “you can trust me”.
 Mistakes happen to even the best team member.
 Unless such mistakes are deliberate and malicious, leaders always have the option of owning up to the mistakes and taking the fall.
 This helps in two ways; letting the team know that the leader has their backs, and protecting the team from being discredited, which could hamper their growth and confidence.
 This method must be used sparingly and with great discretion otherwise, it could become an avenue for employees to hide from owning up to their mistakes.

 Positive traits still command respect and admiration in today’s world.
 Therefore, this is one of the simplest ways to inspire employees and earn their trust.
 Employees who are punctual, respond to emails promptly, plan ahead, prioritise tasks, responsible, honest and at the same time abide by the organisation’s rules, are always trustworthy.

 Trust is a very simple concept that not many organisations can achieve.
-Organisations who have trust deficit between employees tend to be less productive, less effective and bear higher overheads due to costs of monitoring their employees.
+Organisations that have a trust deficit between employees tend to be less productive, less effective and bear higher overheads due to the costs of monitoring their employees.